 Your rights are set out in an international human rights treaty called the UN Convention on the Rights of the Child (or the UNCRC for short).

-- you have the right to an education (article 28)
+The right to an education (article 28).

 The right to an opinion and for it to be listened to and taken seriously (article 12).

 The right to meet with friends and join groups (article 15).

 The right to relax and play (article 31).